 Add fun to spare by offering prizes for the kids with the top and bottom scores, and preparing themed foods like candy apples (reminiscent of bowling balls) or a pin-shaped cake.

 Many alleys are happy to handle the entertainment.
 Maplewood Lanes in Saline provides party packages including one game of bowling, shoe rental, pizza, pop, a personalized cake and ice cream.
 It also offers a magic and balloon show, during which the birthday child actually gets to perform magic tricks for friends and family.

-Glow-in-the-dark bowling is gaining popularity in the kid party scene, too.
-Novi Bowl, which has locations in Novi and Farmington Hills, offers a neon-fun atmosphere where the pins and other items glow as music is piped-in overhead.
+Glow-in-the-dark bowling is popular in the kid party scene, too.
+Novi Bowl offers a neon-fun atmosphere where the pins and other items glow as music is piped-in overhead.

 At these popular parties, kids can also opt for lightweight equipment to increase their chances of knocking down pins.
 “We offer a fun experience.
 The kids enjoy it because they don’t throw gutter balls,” says part-owner Jerry Harris.